icopy-site/awesome/docs/awesome/awesome-computational-biology.md

 - [NCI60](https://dtp.cancer.gov/discovery_development/nci-60/) A database which focus on 60 cancer cell lines with many drugs.
 - [Genomics of Drug Sensitivity in Cancer (GDSC)](https://www.cancerrxgene.org/) - A database of drug sensitibity which has 1000 human cancer cell lines and 100s compounds.
 - [Cancer Cell Line Encyclopedia](https://sites.broadinstitute.org/ccle/) - A database of cancer cell lines.
 This has 1000 cell lines.
+- [cBioPortal](https://www.cbioportal.org/) - Database of Cancer Genomics.
+This has overall metaview for a lot of patients.
 ### Disease
 - [KEGG DRUG](https://www.genome.jp/kegg/drug/) - Comprehensive drug information resource for approved drugs.
 - [DrugBank](https://www.drugbank.com/) - A database of drug and target maintained by the University of Alberta.